RESOStandards/reso-certification-utils/doc/DOCKER.md

 ## RESO Certification

+## Data Dictionary Testing
-For example, to run the Data Dictionary tests, use the following command:
+To run the Data Dictionary tests, use the following command once the container has been built:

 ```
 $ docker run -v ./results:/results -v ./config.json:/config.json -it reso-certification-utils runDDTests -v 1.7 -p /config.json -l 200 -a